beet-software/dorm/docs/docs/model-anatomy/entity.md

 these mapping operations.

-See [Framework contracts](../reference/framework-contracts.md) for the public conversion signatures and [Generated API](../reference/generated-api.md) for the generated entity surface.
+See [Framework contracts](../reference/framework-contracts.md) for the public conversion signatures and [Generated output contract](../reference/generated-contract.md) for the generated entity surface.